Wedding Cost Calculator UK (Free) with A Complete Planning & Venue Guide (2025)

 The timing of your venue booking can dramatically impact your wedding budget, with prices varying by up to 20% between peak and off-peak seasons.

-During peak season (May to October), you'll need to plan 9-12 months ahead to secure your preferred venue, with July and August commanding the highest rates.
+During peak season (May to October), you'll need to plan 9-12 months to secure your preferred venue, with July and August commanding the highest rates.
 Popular destinations require even longer lead times of 12-18 months for booking.
 While peak season advantages include reliable weather and abundant florals, you'll pay 11-15% above average costs, with May averaging £23,148 and June at £23,989.
 Many venues offer year-round amenities to enhance winter celebrations.

 For substantial off-season savings, think about booking between November and April.
 You'll find venues offering significant discounts during these months, particularly from December through March.
-You can often book just 6-9 months in advance and still secure your dream location.
+You can often book 6-9 months in advance and still secure your dream location.

 If you're looking to maximise your savings, contemplate a midweek celebration.
 Tuesday and Wednesday weddings cost approximately 20% less than weekend dates, averaging £16,273 and £16,345 respectively.